 You can help

-Your sponsorship can also help the department with the conservation management techniques used to protect Chatham petrel, including:
+Your sponsorship can help DOC with the conservation management techniques used to protect Chatham petrel, including:

 - Radio telemetry, used to catch and track adult birds and follow them to their burrows.
 This helps to increase the number of burrows under management.